mvolkmann/blog/src/deno.md

 before running it again with permission granted.
 The permission flags are covered in more detail later.

-Deno has builtin support for TypeScript.
+Deno has built-in support for TypeScript.
 It automatically compiles TypeScript code to JavaScript before running it, making it unnecessary to define a build process to do this.